-This has concerned some senior European officials, as they fear the US may be attempting to inflict damage to their domestic supply of energy, specifically natural gas, in a bid to help US rivals gain a foothold in the market.
+This has concerned some senior European officials, as they fear the US may be attempting to inflict damage to their domestic energy interests, specifically natural gas, in a bid to help US rivals gain a foothold in the market.

 "Europe's energy supply is a matter for Europe, not the United States of America.
 Instruments for political sanctions should not be tied to economic interests.
-To threaten companies from Germany, Austria and other European states with penalties on the US market if they participate in natural gas projects such as Nord Stream 2 with Russia or finance them introduces a completely new and very negative quality into European-American relations," Germany's Foreign Minister, Sigmar Gabriel, and Austria's Chancellor, Christian Kern, said via a jointly released statement.
+To threaten companies from Germany, Austria and other European states with penalties on the US market if they participate in natural gas projects such as Nord Stream 2 with Russia or finance them introduces a completely new and very negative quality into European-American relations," German Foreign Minister Sigmar Gabriel Austrian Chancellor Christian Kern, said via a jointly released statement.

-Although many sectors of Russia's economy are restricted, in terms of international trade, as a result of economic sanctions, the Russian Federation remains pivotal to the international energy market, with a 20% share of world exports of natural gas.
+Although many sectors of Russia's economy are restricted, in terms of international trade, as a result of economic sanctions, the Russian Federation continues to play an important role in the international energy market, with a 20 percent share of world exports of natural gas.

 Earlier this year, President Trump announced his plans to bolster the US energy market by reducing federal regulations.
-Analysts speculated that Trump was looking to increase the United States' share of the international energy market, and would potentially target Europe with exports of liquefied natural gas (LNG).
+Analysts speculated that Trump was looking to increase the United States' share of the international energy market, and would potentially target Europe with liquefied natural gas (LNG) exports.

-Using economic sanctions to cripple cooperation between key players in the European and Russian energy sectors could create room for US' energy products, allowing US exporters to quickly enter the market and gain market share, as a result of a drastic reduction in intermarket competition.
+Using economic sanctions to hinder cooperation between firms in the European and Russian energy sectors could create room for US energy products, allowing American exporters to quickly enter the market as a result of a drastic reduction in competition.

 Former CEO of Exxon Mobil, a heavyweight in the energy market, Rex Tillerson, currently serves as the Secretary of State, and Trump himself is an experienced businessmen.
 Given their corporate background, it wouldn't be surprising if they were using sanctions as a tool to push away the competition in order to aid US exports, at a potential detriment to Europe.

-Worryingly, President Trump's prior behavior in office, and strategy to develop the US energy market, with the objective of exporting more liquefied natural gas and oil, indicates that there is scope for the US to benefit from the decline of Russia in the European market, as a result of economic sanctions.
+Worryingly, President Trump's prior behavior in office and plans to grow the US' influence in the global energy energy market, with the objective of exporting more liquefied natural gas and oil, indicates that there is scope for the US to benefit from the decline of Russia in the European market, as a result of economic sanctions.